LEDazzio01/ai-performance-engineering/docs/appendix.md

 ## Minimize checkpointing and logging overhead

 Write checkpoints and logs efficiently.
 Use asynchronous writes for checkpoints if possible, or write to local disk, then copy to network storage to avoid stalling training.
 Compress checkpoints or use sparse storage formats to reduce size.
 Limit logging frequency on each step by aggregating iteration statistics and logging only every Nth iteration rather than every iteration.
 This will greatly reduce I/O overhead.

+## Compress and batch data pipeline outputs

+If preprocessing expands data (tokenization, augmentation), compress intermediate batches (bf16/FP16, lightweight codecs like LZ4) before copying them over PCIe or the network.
+Bundle many small samples into contiguous buffers so each DMA saturates bandwidth.
+Decompress on the GPU or immediately after DMA so the CPU never becomes the choke point.
+Track end-to-end throughput to make sure compression saves more time than it costs.

+## Prefetch checkpoints into inference nodes

+For high-availability serving, stage the next model version’s weights/optimizer state onto each inference node (local NVMe or GPU memory) while the current model runs.
+When it’s time to flip traffic, switch pointers or reuse CUDA Graph captures so the new model goes live instantly, without waiting to copy multi-gigabyte checkpoints over the network.

 You can also suspend a running GPU process with cuda-checkpoint and use Checkpoint/Restore in Userspace (CRIU) to persist the process image.
 When ready to resume, the CUDA driver can restore device memory and CUDA state —even on to other GPUs of the same device type.
 Treat this as complementary to your model’s state-dict or sharded checkpoint files rather than a replacement.